Xalalau/Zombie-Survival-v1.11-Fix/README.md

     * Changed many pairs() to ipairs() to improve performance
     * Changed some uppercase global variaves to be stored in another global var called ZSF
     * Changed some function and variable names to improve standardization
-    * Changed version to "v1.11 Fix by Xalalau - For GMod March 2024 Update+""
+    * Changed version to "v1.11 Fix by Xalalau - For GMod March 2024 Update+"
     * Changed some game.ConsoleCommand to RunConsoleCommand
     * Changed kickid command to game.KickID() func
     * Changed player.GetAll() to player.GetHumans()